 There’s a ton of glamour shots of this place online, but we think the video best captures the ample badassery on display here.

 If any of these places pop into our daydreams next week, chances are it’s going to be this one.
-Oh, and am I insane or does ~$10 million seem like a relative bargain for this place?
+Oh, and am I totally off-base or does ~$10 million seem like a relative bargain for this place?

 2. The Malibu Maximalist

 Now let’s head over to your quiet little beach community of Malibu.
 Yes, we know.
 Malibu is not technically in Beverly Hills and it would take us a million hours to commute to anything, but this is our article, not yours.